Gunsobal/Xmlary/docs/support.md

 function boolToString($b, $num = true)

 /**
-* Utility function to substring to first occurrence of a substring in a string if any such substring exists
+* Xubstring to first occurrence of a substring in a string if any such substring exists
 * @param string $str - String to cut
 * @param string $s1 - Target substring
 * @return string